youssefelghamour/alx-interview/0x04-utf8_validation/README.md

 - **Validation Process**:
   1. **Single-byte Characters**: Check if the binary string starts with '0'.
   2. **Multi-byte Characters**:
-     - Two-byte: Verify the sequence starts with '110' followed by '10'.
+     - Two-byte: Verify the sequence starts with '110' followed by one sequence that starts with '10'.
-     - Three-byte: Verify '1110' followed by two '10' sequences.
+     - Three-byte: Verify '1110' followed by two sequences starting with '10'.
-     - Four-byte: Verify '11110' followed by three '10' sequences.
+     - Four-byte: Verify '11110' followed by three sequences starting with '10'.

 - **Return Value**: Returns `True` if all binary representations in `data` conform to UTF-8 encoding rules; otherwise, returns `False`.